microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 Set-EntraBetaApplicationProxyApplicationConnectorGroup @params
 ```

-This example set a new Connector Group for a specific application
+This example set a new Connector Group for a specific application.

+- `ObjectId` parameter specifies the application ID.
+- `ConnectorGroupId` parameter specifies the connector group ID that assign to the application.

 ## Parameters